nnikolaeva/frogger/README.md

 # Frogger arcade game

-HOW TO RUN THE GAME:
+HOW TO RUN THE GAME

 - Download all files.
 - Open index.html in your favorite browser.